 - A good chunk of the lyrics to "The Girls Of Porn" by Mr. Bungle (essentially a glorified ode to A Date with Rosie Palms) is dedicated to listing ultra-Squicky kinks and fetishes.

-- Nanowar Of Steel's "Intrue" lists metals (probably parodying "The Elements" by Tom Lehrer among other things).
+- Nanowar Of Steel's "Intrue" lists metals (probably parodying Lehrer's "The Elements" among other things).

-- The Bonzo Dog Doo-Dah Band's "The Intro and the Outro," best known for having John Wayne on the saxophone and Adolf Hitler on vibes (not really).
+- The Bonzo Dog Bands "The Intro and the Outro," best known for having John Wayne on the saxophone and Adolf Hitler on vibes (not really).

 - The verses of Don Williams' "I Believe In You" list the things he doesn't believe in and the chorus list the things he does believe in.